Introduction

 1953: Tanikita Muchiku leaves the office of 'Kansu' and is succeeded by Koizumi Ryōan as 38th 'Kansu'.

-Source: https://www.komuso.com/people/index.pl
+https://www.komuso.com/people/index.pl

-1953: Hirazumi Taizan is appointed 2nd head monk of Myōan-ji; produces at least one impressive 'Suizen' calligraphy - see image at page down.
+1953: Hirazumi Taizan is appointed 2nd head monk of Myōan-ji; - years later, he produces one very impressive 'Mu-ku-teki Suizen' calligraphy - see image at page down.

-Kunimi Masashi's shakuhachi website.
+Kunimi Masafumi's shakuhachi website.

-Most probably during the early 1950s, Tanikita Muchiku supervised the recording and production of 'Taizan-ryū Shakuhachi' pieces for the new 33 r.p.m. vinyl sound format, the "LP".
-12 record discs in all, Tanikita Sensei recorded the majority of the pieces, himself, and many other players are represented, as well.
+Most probably during the early 1950s, Tanikita Muchiku, birth name: Kensaburō, supervised the recording and production of 'Taizan-ryū Shakuhachi' pieces for the new 33 r.p.m. vinyl record sound format, the "LP": the "long-playing record".

-"Taizan-ryū Shakuhachi I-XII"
+"Taizan-ryū Shakuhachi I~XII

 'Taizan-ryū Shakuhachi' LP labels I & XII